-Additional language or other required competencies are to be demonstrated prior to the approval of a dissertation title.
-Normally this will be a second modern language (e.g. German or French) but may be other specialized requirements related to the proposed dissertation and approved by the Major Professor and by the Graduate Research Studies Committee.
+Additional language or other required competencies are to be demonstrated prior to the approval of a Dissertation title.
+Normally this will be a second modern language (e.g. German or French) but may be other specialized requirements related to the proposed dissertation and approved by the Faculty Mentor and by the Graduate Studies Committee.

-During the dissertation stage, students must take at least one graduate level seminar (minimum of one semester) relevant to the major field at a university or other graduate level school or seminary.
-Seminar approval by the Major Professor and by the Graduate Research Studies Committee is required prior to enrollment.
+During the dissertation stage, students must take at least one graduate level seminar (minimum of one semester) relevant to the Major Field Concentration at a university or other graduate level school or seminary.
+Seminar approval by the Faculty Mentor and by the Graduate Studies Committee is required prior to enrollment.

 A Dissertation Prospectus must be prepared and approved leading to Doctoral Candidacy.
 This prospectus must specify the title, the proposed method and content of the research, and the major research resources available to the candidate.
-Further information is in the Ph.D.
-Student's Handbook.

-The dissertation must be an original contribution to the academic field, must meet the same high research standards as doctoral dissertations in other academic fields, and normally will be a minimum of 200 pages in length not including bibliography.
-Copies will be bound and kept in the Seminary's reference section of the Library.
+The Dissertation must follow the Turabian Manual, 6th edition, must be an original contribution to the academic field, must meet the high research standards set by the Faculty, and normally will be a minimum of 200 pages in length not including bibliography.
 An oral defense of the dissertation will be conducted at least 30 days prior to graduation.
+After approval and acceptance, four (4) copies of the Dissentation in final form are due in the Library no later than 15 days prior to graduation.